Atib121/SQL-Business-problem-solved-Queries/README.md

 Recommendation: Deploy an express fast-track clinical lane for low-acuity Orthopedic and General Medicine patients to lower wait times below 45 minutes and prevent walkout revenue loss.

+11. Ecommerce Return Orders Audit

+Project: E-Commerce Reverse Logistics Leakage & Cash-on-Delivery (COD) Friction Audit

+Summary: Built an e-commerce fulfillment audit in SQL using conditional aggregation and Power BI dashboards to track GMV realization, reverse-logistics cost leaks, and transit day friction across product categories and payment gateways.

+Finding: Identified that 100% of all delivery failures (23 orders) were driven exclusively by Cash on Delivery (COD) transactions, resulting in ₹6,670 in wasted forward and reverse freight costs.
+Fashion Apparel recorded a 75% return/refusal rate, with delivery delays (>6 days) strongly correlating with customer delivery refusals.

+Recommendation: Mandate automated OTP verification on all COD orders prior to dispatch, provide a 5% discount incentive for prepaid payment methods, and enforce strict 3-day courier delivery SLAs to reduce doorstep refusal rates.